On Rank-Monotone Graph Operations and Minimal Obstruction Graphs for the Lov\'{a}sz--Schrijver SDP Hierarchy: -minimal graphs via -stretching cliques

 Thus, to obtain a graph with $\LS_+$-rank $3$ in $\S_2^2(K_n)$, it is necessary that we stretch two of the original vertices of $K_n$.
 (That is not sufficient though, as shown for the graphs in Figure~\ref{figSparsePath}.)

-Next, observe that if $G$ is an $\ell$-minimal graph, then it is necessary that $\STAB(G)$ has a facet with full support (or $G$ would have a proper subgraph with the same $\LS_+$-rank).
-We provide more circumstantial evidence that $2$-stretching a number of original vertices of a complete graph is a promising approach for generating $\ell$-minimal graphs by showing that the stable set polytope of these graphs all have a full-support facet.
+Next, observe that if $G$ is an $\ell$-minimal graph, then $\STAB(G)$ must have a facet with $\LS_+$-rank $\ell$, and it is necessary that such a facet has full support.
+(Otherwise it follows from Lemma~\ref{lemfacet} that $G$ has a proper subgraph with the same $\LS_+$-rank, which implies the existence of a graph on fewer than $3\ell$ vertices with $\LS_+$-rank $\ell$.)
+We provide more circumstantial evidence that $2$-stretching a number of original vertices of a complete graph is a promising approach for generating $\ell$-minimal graphs by showing that the stable set polytope of many of these graphs have a full-support facet.
+Let $H \in \S_2^{k}(K_{n})$ be a graph that is obtained from $2$-stretching the vertices $D \subseteq V(K_n)$ (and thus $|D| = k$).
+For every $v \in V(K_n)$, we define the vertices \emph{associated} with $v$ to be $v_0, v_1$, and $v_2$ if $v \in D$, and just the unstretched vertex $v$ if $v \not\in D$.
+Notice that every vertex in $H$ is associated with exactly one $v \in V(K_n)$.
+Then we have the following.